zenika-open-source/promote-open-source-project/README-ca.md

 <br />

-## ❤️ Contribuidores
+## ❤️ Contribuïdors

-Gracias a estas maravillosas personas:
+Gràcies a aquestes meravelloses persones:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->